Frequently Asked Questions

 A. Each Township adopts and enforces its own building regulations.

 - RESIDENTIAL CONSTRUCTION: contact your Township Zoning Inspector

-- COMMERCIAL CONSTRUCTION: contact Richland County Building Department
+- COMMERCIAL CONSTRUCTION: contact Ashland City Building and Zoning Department

 Q. Do you assign House Numbers?